 - take turns in talking and reading to each other

 - develop ambitious vocabulary

 Encouraging Children to develop a love of reading:

 We encourage and promote and enjoyment of reading in a range of ways.
 Our staff model an enjoyment of reading and read quality texts often to children.
-We have a range of rewards for children who read regularly at home through our Reading Challenges.
+We celebrate children's reading and love of reading.
 We have themed weeks where we base an exciting incident/adventure around a book or selection of books.

 We have attractive reading areas in every class and a provide books to read outside as well as inside.
+Our Library was an exciting new addition in the summer 23 and all children can access it.
 In foundation stage we have our outdoor "Book Nook" and we have our playtime book trolley for KS1.